Journeys of Inspiration

 Vicki recently began a new role with a Senegalese media production and campaigns NGO, leading on a new SRHR project supporting local activists and CSOs to develop their own content for SRHR campaigns in multiple African countries.

-She is also working, in collaboration with a Senegalese director, on her first documentary, exploring restrictions on abortion and how they play out in people’s lives in Senegal and The Gambia, home to some of the most restrictive abortion laws in Africa and the world.
+In the podcast, you will also learn about how Vicki is working, in collaboration with a Senegalese director, on her first documentary, exploring restrictions on abortion and how they play out in people’s lives in Senegal and The Gambia, home to some of the most restrictive abortion laws in Africa and the world.